 This custom, known as “hanami,” can be traced back to more than a thousand years and literally means “watching blossoms.”
 This ritual has deep cultural and religious roots.

 Japanese gather under the trees every April, celebrating new beginnings and the upcoming year – which should be promising and bright.

-The fiscal and school years in Japan both begin in April, which is the season of the “sakura.”
-Cherry blossoms represent a fresh start and are celebrated all throughout the country.
+The fiscal and school years in Japan both begin in April, which is the cherry blossom season also known as the season of the “sakura flower.”
+Japanese cherry blossoms represent a fresh start and are celebrated all throughout the country.

 In Japan, cherry blossoms are also tied closely to “bushido,” or “the way of the warrior.”
 This moral code was followed by samurai, feudal Japan’s ancient warriors.
 This code required respect, discipline, and honor.

 Fallen cherry blossom petals were believed to symbolize the end of the samurais’ lives.
 In World War II, the blossoms held similar meanings, as Japanese pilots painted their warplanes with the imagery before embarking on their missions.

 Cherry blossoms also symbolize renewal here.
 This meaning has held on, with its first origins around 710 (long before the rise of feudal Japan).
 It represented the mountain deities and signified agricultural success.

 As one of the most beautiful spring flowers, they represent the beginning of spring, a time of renewal and hopes for a productive growing year.